pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

   return constraint
 }
 ```
-And now we invoke our new function instead of setting it locally.
+And now we invoke our new function instead of setting those properties.

 ```swift
 @objc extension NSLayoutAnchor {